mVaibhavPrakash/Java-Learning/OOPS in java.md

 	or without causing any issues to existing associations.
 #### Composition:

--> Composition in java is a form of relation that is more tightly coupled.
+* Composition in java is a form of relation that is more tightly coupled.
 Composition in java is also called Strong association.
 This association is also known as Belongs-To association as one class, for all intents and purpose belongs to another class, and exists because of it

-->Example: The association between College and Student.
+* Example: The association between College and Student.
 Below is how it is defined.
-	College class is defined with name and the list of students that are studying in it A Student class is defined with name and the college he is studying at.
+	* College class is defined with name and the list of students that are studying in it
+	* A Student class is defined with name and the college he is studying at.
-	Here a student must be studying in at least one college if he is to be called Student.
+	* Here a student must be studying in at least one college if he is to be called Student.
 If the college class is removed, Student class cannot exist alone logically, because if a person is not studying in any college then he is not a student.

--> Program:
+**Program:**
 ```java
 class College{
 	private String name;